Skip to main content

 The Importance of Form I-20 and SEVIS

-The Form I-20, "Certificate of Eligibility for Nonimmigrant Student Status," is the foundational document for the student visa application, issued by the designated school official (DSO).
-This form officially verifies the student's acceptance, and its data is linked to the Student and Exchange Visitor Information System (SEVIS).
-Maintaining an accurate SEVIS record is critical, as any discrepancy or failure to register can lead to status termination.
+The Form I-20 is the foundational document for the student visa application, issued by the designated school official (DSO).
+It officially verifies acceptance and links to the Student and Exchange Visitor Information System (SEVIS).
+Maintaining an accurate SEVIS record is critical, as discrepancies can lead to status termination.
+It acts as the primary proof of legal student status, necessitating safe keeping and immediate reporting of any changes to your DSO.

-2. Student Visa Attorney in New York: Maintaining Lawful Student Status
+2. Student Visa Lawyer New York: Maintaining Lawful Student Status

-Upon entry into the United States, maintaining lawful status becomes a continuous responsibility governed by federal regulations, extending beyond class attendance.
-Status maintenance encompasses strict adherence to enrollment requirements, academic progress standards, and specific rules regarding employment and travel permissions.
-Inadvertent failures to uphold these requirements can result in the termination of the SEVIS record and loss of legal status.
+Upon entry, maintaining lawful status becomes a continuous responsibility governed by federal regulations.
+This encompasses strict adherence to enrollment requirements, academic progress standards, and rules regarding employment.
+Inadvertent failures to uphold these can result in the termination of the SEVIS record.
+A student visa lawyer provides the guidance necessary to navigate these rules and avoid actions that could jeopardize your ability to complete your education.

 Common Pitfalls Leading to Status Violations

-Student visa holders must be constantly vigilant about their academic and personal conduct to avoid violating the terms of their F-1 or M-1 status.
-Simple administrative oversights can result in severe consequences, including deportation proceedings and future bars to entry.
-Proactive consultation can help students prevent these critical mistakes.
+Student visa holders must be vigilant to avoid violating the terms of their status.
+Simple administrative oversights can result in severe consequences, including Deportation proceedings.
+Proactive consultation helps students prevent critical mistakes, such as under enrollment or working off campus without authorization.
+Neglecting to report changes in address or major within the regulatory timeframe are also common errors leading to legal complications.

 Reinstatement of Student Status

-If a student falls out of status, the possibility of reinstatement exists through an application filed with U.S. Citizenship and Immigration Services (USCIS) via Form I-539.
-This process is complex and requires demonstrating that the status violation resulted from circumstances beyond the student's control or involved only a minor technical infraction.
-An experienced student visa attorney in New York can assist in preparing the petition and compiling persuasive evidence to secure USCIS approval.
+If a student falls out of status, reinstatement may be possible through an application filed with USCIS via Form I-539.
+This complex process requires demonstrating that the violation was beyond the student's control or involved a minor technical infraction.
+An experienced student visa lawyer in New York can assist in preparing the petition to secure USCIS approval, working to prove that the violation was not willful and that the student is pursuing a full course of study.

-3. Student Visa Attorney in New York: Employment Options and Post-Graduation Pathways
+3. Student Visa Lawyer New York: Employment Options and Post-Graduation Pathways

-Gaining practical work experience in their field of study is often a vital goal for international students in the U.S. F-1 visa regulations provide for specific types of temporary work authorization, namely Curricular Practical Training (CPT) and Optional Practical Training (OPT).
-Furthermore, students must strategically plan well in advance of graduation to transition their status to a long-term work visa.
+Gaining practical work experience is often a vital goal for international students.
+F-1 regulations provide for specific temporary work authorizations, namely Curricular Practical Training (CPT) and Optional Practical Training (OPT).
+Students must also strategically plan to transition to a long term work visa.
+Consulting a student visa lawyer allows students to leverage these opportunities effectively while remaining fully compliant.

 Understanding Practical Training Options (CPT and OPT)

-CPT and OPT are the two primary forms of temporary employment authorization for F-1 students.
-CPT is integrated directly into the academic curriculum and must be used before graduation, while OPT grants up to 12 months of temporary employment directly related to the major area of study.
-The strict rules governing the application and use of these benefits necessitate careful planning.
+CPT and OPT are the primary forms of temporary employment authorization for F-1 students.
+CPT is integrated directly into the academic curriculum, while OPT grants up to 12 months of temporary employment related to the major area of study.
+Strict rules govern the application and use of these benefits.

 FeatureCurricular Practical Training (CPT)Optional Practical Training (OPT)